 Prospective and current osteopathic students looking to secure a spot in a quality residency program are often curious about DO schools with the best match rates.
 With the slight possibility of not becoming a resident doctor after graduation looming over them, students will want to start planning early.
 While choosing a particular school does not immediately translate to a residency match, researching how every institution can benefit your future is a good strategy when figuring out how to choose a medical school.

 This article lists the DO schools with the absolute highest match rates where you are almost sure to be matched should you complete your program.
-We also cover some tangible ways to improve your chances of a match when applying for residency and the benefits of seeking professional residency help.
+We also cover some tangible ways to improve your chances of a match when applying for residency and the benefits of seeking professional residency application help.

 Disclaimer: Please note: although we have made every effort to provide the most accurate information, admissions information changes frequently.
 Therefore, we encourage you to verify these details with the official university admissions office.
 You are responsible for your own results.
 BeMo does not endorse nor affiliate with any official universities, colleges, or test administrators and vice versa.

 >>Want us to help you get accepted?
-Schedule a free strategy call here.<<
+Schedule a free initial consultation here <<

 Listen to the blog!